-KJAS is very sensitive to research misconduct and uses all means available to prevent publishing miscounted research.
+KSCJ is very sensitive to research misconduct and uses all means available to prevent publishing miscounted research.
 Though there is no standard definition of research misconduct, the Council of Editors defines research misconduct broadly in three categories of action and conducts.
-KJAS uses this definition of the misconduct in its dealing with the issue and follows strictly the COPE follow chart in dealing with research misconduct.
-In addition, for each component of the research misconduct, KJAS has many assurance policies as follows
+KSCJ uses this definition of misconduct in its dealing with the issue and follows strictly the COPE follow chart in dealing with research misconduct.
+In addition, for each component of the research misconduct, KSCJ has many assurance policies as follows

 - Mistreatment of research subjects

 - Piracy and Plagiarism

 KSCJ does not publish manuscripts that do not declare a statement about the protection of human rights.
 Normally, the journal requires that a statement is declared that research has been reviewed by an institutional review board either in the material method section of the manuscript or in the acknowledgment section of the manuscript.
 KSCJ encourages authors to report the registry number of the council certification.

 Falsification and Fabrication of data